-On July 22, 2014, Henry County Animal Care and Control received calls from the two locations below.
-In both cases, wild animals fought with and were killed by dogs.
-Both were taken to the Georgia Public Health Laboratory for rabies testing and the results were positive for the rabies virus.
+On March 09, 2017, the Henry County Animal Care and Control Department received a call that a raccoon was killed by dogs.
+The remains of the raccoon were taken to the Georgia Public Health Laboratory for rabies testing and the results came back positive for the rabies virus.

-During this quarantine, residents living within this area should make sure that all of their companion animals are up to date on their rabies vaccinations, administered by a licensed veterinarian, and if not, should have companion animals vaccinated as soon as possible.
-Additionally, residents should be vigilant of the behavior of not only their own pets, but also of surrounding wildlife (e.g. foxes, skunks) that are acting in an unusual manner.
+During this alert, residents living within this area should make sure that all of their companion animals have a current rabies vaccination, and if not must do so as soon as possible.
+Additionally, residents should be vigilant of the behavior of not only their own pets, but also of surrounding wildlife (e.g. foxes, skunks and raccoons) that are acting in an unusual manner.

-For more information, visit www.hcacc.org or contact Henry County Rabies Control Officer, Vince Farah, at
+For more information, visit www.hcacc.org or contact Henry County Rabies Control Officer, Vince Farah at (770) 288-7387.